serverless/blog/posts/2017-06-29-aws-lambda-power-tuning.md

 ### Final Thoughts

 I believe performance and cost optimization are still quite an open issue in the serverless world.
-Not only it's hard to estimate costs, but it's even more so without an objective way of measuring and optimizing your code.
+Not only is it hard to estimate costs, but it's even more so without an objective way of measuring and optimizing your code.

 I hope this tool will help you take more data-driven decisions, and save some time while optimizing your Lambda Functions.